PRECIOUS-Gold struggles ahead of Fed meet on U.S. rate hike views

 either.

-Gold prices in India swung to a discount for the first time
+* Gold prices in India swung to a discount for the first

-in a month on Monday as jewellers and dealers in the world's
+time in a month on Monday as jewellers and dealers in the

 $13.60 on Monday, its lowest since August 2009.